 » Get the right travel insurance: It's vitally important to get the right travel insurance for trekking in Nepal.
 Anything can and does happen in the mountains.
 The weather can change in a matter of minutes and leave you stranded.
 Do read my page on getting the best travel insurance for Nepal.

 » Don't skimp on budget : If this is your trip of a lifetime that you are only going to do once, then make it count.
 Don't try to squeeze for the cheapest guide service in the country (don't get cheated either) as you'll come away with with a poor experience.
 It does really pay to have the right guide.
+Not only can they show you the best routes, wildlife, nature and mountains but they'll also know what to do in an emergency.
 Do read my article on how to choose a trekking guide in Nepal.

 » Choose your trek carefully: Just because Everest Base Camp is the most widely known doesn't mean you “have to do Everest”.
 Short treks like Mardi Himal, or long epic treks like the Annapurna Circuit can offer so much as well.
 This is especially true if the weather is not great.
 Annapurna treks are easier to change around at the last minute than Everest treks!
 See my lists of treks in Nepal.

 » Explore more: There's more to Nepal than just trekking.
 If possible add in some historical culture too.
 Or, try historical culture mixed with hikes like those around Dhulikhel.
 There's lots to do in Nepal so do check some out in online Nepal guide when planning out how long your want to stay in Nepal.

 » Get the right guidebook: Lastly do get my trekking in Nepal guidebook below.
 It covers trekking better than any other guidebook out there.
 And well, you did reach this far online so just imagine how much better the book is!
 Better yet, get my complete Nepal guidebook which includes the whole trekking book as a section!